simoninireland/introduction-to-epidemics/_sources/index.md.txt

 But what *is* a model of a disease?
 How do they work, and what can they tell us about what we can expect from epidemics and other events?
-I'm writing this document as an attemot to explain the one small corner of this vast field that I know something about: how to model epidemics using network science and computer simulations.
+I'm writing this document as an attempt to explain the one small corner of this vast field that I know something about: how to model epidemics using network science and computer simulations.
 I put it out as a work in progress in the hope that it'll be interesting and useful to someone.